DewellGuerand/LINMA2471---Project/report/main.typ

   $
 )

-This essentially mean that we do not want to drastically change the current allocation of our portoflio.
+This essentially means that we do not want to drastically change the current allocation of our portoflio.
 In fact, the $cal(l)_1$-norm encourages _sparse rebalancing_.
 The parameter $c$ controls the trading cost.
 A small $c$ implies that the portfolio can change drastically compared to a reference one and vice-versa.

 The main difference with the smooth model is that we can not compute the gradient explicitly.
-Instead, we will have to use methods that either use a subgradient, or other techniques.
+Instead, we will have to use methods that either use a subgradient, or other optimization techniques.

 In the next sections, we will present the three methods we will implement on this model, that is: projected subgradient method, proximal gradient descent and interior point method.